 Bob and Kathy Wernly write as a team under the penname of Kathy Clark for our adult romantic suspense novels and Bob Kat for our YA romance/mystery/time travel series (Timeshifters).
 We lived in Colorado since 1985 and in Colorado Springs for a year and a half.
 Several of our series are set in Colorado, including Denver Heroes, and an upcoming series set in Cripple Creek called Breathless.
 One of our YA novels (Forever Love) is a time travel ghost story set at the Stanley Hotel the year it opened in 1911.
 We have given workshops and speeches about writing and creativity all over the U.S. Kathy is a past vice-president of Romance Writers of America and a co-founder of Colorado Romance Writers.

 John Bryan is a writer, composer, musician, actor and illusionist.
 He has lived in Colorado Springs, CO since 1984 with his wife Michèle and is the proud father of two sons, Erik and Alex.
-He is the author of the novel Dark Brother and will soon be releasing short story collection entitled Side Streets and Dark Alley and another full length novel entitled Seeking Jack.
+He is the author of the novel Dark Brother and the short story collection entitled Side Streets and Dark Alleys.

 John Dwaine McKenna is the author of four novels, and two were awarded EVVYS for excellence in fiction by the Colorado Independent Publisher’s Association, or CIPA.
 He writes a weekly newspaper column called the Mysterious Book Report for the Tri-Valley Townsman in Sullivan County, New York, where he was born and raised.
 Like John on Facebook to receive weekly book reviews and blogs.
 He and his wife June have lived in Southern Colorado for nearly five decades.